What does it mean to be normal?

 The overall takeaway from this exploration is that tail events are an important aspect of financial modeling that often go understated when using Gaussian assumptions.
 It is for this reason that the Qdeck team pays special attention to tail events when trading.
 We examine benchmarks’ extreme days when evaluating a strategy and provides tools to incorporate expected tail loss when optimizing client portfolios.
 If one fails to account for this information when developing trading strategies, they risk significantly underestimating their true risk.

 If you are curious about tools for moving beyond Gaussian distributions when dealing with multi-variate data, check out part two of this blog post: “Concerning Copula”.
-If you want to explore some of the Qdeck tools that target tail behavior, schedule a demo!
+If you want to explore some of the Qdeck tools that target tail behavior, request a demo!